LabO8/nestjs-s3/site/docs/buckets.md

 - create buckets
 - list buckets
 - delete buckets
-- tag buckets and etc.
+- tag buckets, etc.

 ## Basic usage

-The pre-requisites to use this service is just to have the main module initialized in our app, so we have access to all the services that it exports.
+The pre-requisites to use this service are to have the main module initialized in our app, so we can access all the services it exports.
-Later when we need a service we can simply:
+Later, when we need a service we can simply:

 ```typescript
 import { Injectable } from '@nestjs/common';